 United Healthcare Children’s Foundation: is a 501(c)(3) charitable organization that provides medical grants to help children gain access to health-related services not covered, or not fully covered, by their family’s commercial health insurance plan.

-Paige’s Princess Foundation, Inc. is a non-profit organization providing small grants to pediatric patients seen at CCHMC with life-long disabilities.
+Paige’s Princess Foundation, Inc. is a non-profit organization providing small grants to pediatric patients seen at Cincinnati Children's with life-long disabilities.

 Disability Rights Ohio is a non-profit corporation with a mission to advocate for the human, civil and legal rights of people with disabilities in Ohio.
 This agency envisions a society in which people with disabilities are full and equal members, enjoy the rights and opportunities of all people, are self-directed, make decisions about where, how and with whom they will live, learn, work and play, have access to needed services and supports, and are free from abuse, neglect, exploitation and discrimination.